forcedotcom/cli/releasenotes/README.md

 * NEW: If you authorize an org that has a namespace linked, and then run `sf org list --json`, the JSON output now includes the `namespacePrefix` key, with value set to the namespace name.
 (GitHub issue [#1790](https://github.com/forcedotcom/cli/issues/1790), sfdx-core PR [#908](https://github.com/forcedotcom/sfdx-core/pull/908))

+* CHANGE: We changed the Node.js logger that Salesforce CLI uses to [Pino](https://getpino.io/#/).
+This internal change results in these user-visible changes:

+    * Each day's logs are written to a file whose name is based on that day.
+For example, the logs for August 8, 2023 are written to the file `USER_HOME_DIR/.sf/sf-2023-08-07.log`.

+      Previously, the log were written to the `USER_HOME_DIR/.sf/sf.log` file.
+Each day at midnight, that log file would be rotated to `USER_HOME_DIR/.sf/sf.log.0`, and any existing log files moved up by one number.
+That process didn't always work correctly.

+     * The new logger occasionally checks for, and then deletes, any log files that are older than 7 days.
+If you want to keep these old log files, copy them to a different location.

+     * The new logger will never delete the `USER_HOME_DIR/.sf/sf.log<N>` files written by the old logger.
+Other CLI plugins and tools, such as VS Code with the Salesforce Extension, still use the old logger and might write to these old files.
+At some point they will upgrade to use the new logger, but for now we still need to keep those old files around.

+     * Here's how the log-related environment variables now work:

+          * SF_LOG_ROTATION_PERIOD: You can set this variable to `1h` or `1m` if you want more, but smaller, log files.
+Any other value is treated as `1d`, which is the default.

+            The new log file is created when the command loads.
+For example, if your deployment takes 40 minutes, all of its associated logs are written to a file with name based on when the command began.

+          * SF_LOG_ROTATION_COUNT: This variable has no effect anymore.
+The number of logs that Salesforce CLI keeps is always 7 day's worth, regardless of how small the rotation period is.

+    * Previously, setting `DEBUG=*` would log at the lowest level.
+You can now use both `DEBUG=*` and `SF_LOG_LEVEL=debug`, for example, to control how many logs you’re getting.

+    * If you create custom CLI plugins, read more about these changes [here](https://github.com/forcedotcom/sfdx-core/blob/main/MIGRATING_V4-V5.md).

+    (GitHub issues [#2209](https://github.com/forcedotcom/cli/issues/2209), [#2206](https://github.com/forcedotcom/cli/issues/2206), [#2198](https://github.com/forcedotcom/cli/issues/2198), [#2196](https://github.com/forcedotcom/cli/issues/2196), [#1928](https://github.com/forcedotcom/cli/issues/1928), [#1706](https://github.com/forcedotcom/cli/issues/1706), [#1699](https://github.com/forcedotcom/cli/issues/1699), [#1408](https://github.com/forcedotcom/cli/issues/1408).  sfdx-core PR [#876](https://github.com/forcedotcom/sfdx-core/pull/876))

 * CHANGE: These commands are generally available and no longer beta:
     * `schema generate sobject`
     * `schema generate field`